wp-plugins/easy-testimonials/readme.txt

 == Changelog ==

+= 1.7 =
+* Feature: adds ability to control the labels, description, and display of certain fields on the submission form.
+* Feature: adds the ability to receive notifications at a specified e-mail address on new submissions.
+* Update: restructure queries to load a bit faster.

 = 1.6.1 =
 * Fix: address deprecated function use in widget.
 * Fix: fix issue using Fade transition with the Widget.